-Jaguar Mining Inc. is a gold producer focused on the operation and development of gold assets in Brazil.
+Jaguar is a gold producer focused on the operation and development of gold assets in Brazil.
 The Company has two operating units being Turmalina and Caeté.
 Jaguar also has one process facility and mine complex on care and maintenance (Paciência), along with the advanced Gurupi development project.
-The Company holds mineral rights over approximately 197,000 hectares.
+The Company holds mineral rights over approximately 189,332 ha.

-As a result of substantial capital investment, accumulated operating losses and accumulating unserviceable debt, in late 2013 the Company entered into a pre-negotiated Plan of Compromise with its bondholders, a \$50.0 million back-stopped financing and a Support Agreement.
+As a result of substantial capital investment, accumulated operating losses and accumulating unserviceable debt, in late 2013 the Company entered into a pre-negotiated plan of compromise with its bondholders, which included a \$50.0 million back-stopped financing and a Support Agreement.
 In conjunction with those agreements, the Company declared insolvency in December 2013 and on April 22, 2014, it emerged from insolvency with almost 83% of its debt eliminated, 9% restructured, a recapitalized balance sheet and a new executive team (refer to the section on Financial restructuring plan - CCAA proceedings).

-The new executive team, Mr. George Bee, CEO and Mr. Derrick Weyrauch, CFO, joined Jaguar's board of directors in June 2013 to assist with the restructuring and turnaround of the Company.
+The new executive team, appointed on April 22, 2014 being, Mr. George Bee, CEO and Mr. Derrick Weyrauch, CFO, joined Jaguar's board of directors in June 2013 to assist with the restructuring and turnaround of the Company.
 Mr. Weyrauch was the Chairman of the Company's Special Committees for Restructuring & Recapitalization and Legacy Issues.
-The new executive team initially focused on gaining a deep understanding of the strengths, weaknesses and opportunities of the business, followed by defining measures that with proper execution could turn around and optimize the Company's operations.
+The executive team initially focused on gaining a deep understanding of the strengths, weaknesses and opportunities of the business, followed by defining measures that with proper execution could turn around and optimize the Company's operations.

-Management believes there is excellent potential to decrease the operating cost profile of Jaguar in a reasonable timeframe; however, success is dependent on the prudent deployment of catch-up capital spending to advance drilling and development ahead of operations - a process that, with adequate financing, could take approximately twelve months to complete.
+Management believes there is excellent potential to decrease the operating cost profile of Jaguar in a reasonable timeframe; however, success is dependent on the prudent deployment of catch-up capital spending to advance drilling and development ahead of operations - a process that, is dependent on adequate financing.
 Management's belief is supported by confidence in the geological endowment of the Company's existing land positions surrounding its current mining operations.